-Whilst originally conceived as an orchestral the saxophone is firmly linked to many of the key developments in . , the history of
+Whilst originally conceived as an orchestral instrument, the history of the saxophone is firmly linked to many of the key developments in jazz.

-From Sidney ’s wailing in the early days of New Orleans , to the spiritually charged modal of John Coltrane’s -led quartet, via Charlie Parker’s bebop and Ornette Coleman’s revolutionary free : many of ’s biggest characters have been saxophonists, and the is deeply associated with the genre.
+From Sidney Bechet’s wailing soprano sax in the early days of New Orleans jazz, to the spiritually charged modal jazz of John Coltrane’s tenor-led quartet, via Charlie Parker’s bebop alto and Ornette Coleman’s revolutionary free jazz: many of jazz’s biggest characters have been saxophonists, and the instrument is deeply associated with the genre.

 However, that hasn’t always been the case.

-In fact, the was originally conceived of as an orchestral .
+In fact, the saxophone was originally conceived of as an orchestral instrument.

-And, of course, saxes have also been used in classical chamber pop, funk, Motown and ska bands., military bands,
+And, of course, saxes have also been used in classical chamber music, military bands, pop, funk, Motown and ska bands.

-So, without further ado, let’s take a look at some and how these hugely versatile and expressive instruments developed from their origins in 19th Century France, to their massive role in the most of the major movements in .
+So, without further ado, let’s take a look at some saxophone history and how these hugely versatile and expressive instruments developed from their origins in 19th Century France, to their massive role in the most of the major movements in jazz.

-The National Saxophone Day) was invented by in the early 1840s (whose birthdate is marked each 6th November with
+The saxophone was invented by Adolphe Sax in the early 1840s (whose birthdate is marked each 6th November with National Saxophone Day)

-That may be true but in terms of sound production (which, let’s face it, is a pretty important part of any a wooden reed which is most comparable to a . !) it has
+That may be true but in terms of sound production (which, let’s face it, is a pretty important part of any instrument!) it has a wooden reed which is most comparable to a clarinet.

-Originally, the the and, initially, a number of major classical composers lent their support by writing orchestral pieces to feature the . was conceived as a revolutionary new member of
+Originally, the saxophone was conceived as a revolutionary new member of the orchestra and, initially, a number of major classical composers lent their support by writing orchestral pieces to feature the instrument.

 Hector Berlioz, in particular, was an early advocate.

-Although the never became a standard part of the orchestral lineup, orchestras will often draft in specialists in order to play pieces like Maurice Ravel’s Boléro or Leonard Bernstein’s Symphonic Dances from West Side Story, which utilise the amongst the ensemble.
+Although the saxophone never became a standard part of the orchestral lineup, orchestras will often draft in saxophone specialists in order to play pieces like Maurice Ravel’s Boléro or Leonard Bernstein’s Symphonic Dances from West Side Story, which utilise the instrument amongst the ensemble.

-A school of classical playing was established which still exists today.
+A school of classical saxophone playing was established which still exists today.

-As with any , the players that popularise it only tell half the story.
+As with any musical instrument, the players that popularise it only tell half the story.

-The , improving and refining the technical side things, often play an important role in the advancing techniques and sound quality.
+The instrument maker, improving and refining the technical side things, often play an important role in the advancing techniques and sound quality.

-Compared to today, the early was extremely cumbersome, tuning was tricky and the sound was inconsistent across the range of the .
+Compared to today, the early saxophone keywork was extremely cumbersome, tuning was tricky and the sound was inconsistent across the range of the instrument.

-Listen to a handful of the most famous albums of all time and chances are you’ll hear a .
+Listen to a handful of the most famous jazz albums of all time and chances are you’ll hear a Selmer.

-Today, the most commonly played saxophones are the baritone saxophones. , , and
+Today, the most commonly played saxophones are the soprano, alto, tenor and baritone saxophones.

-They are all transposing instruments, pitched in either E flat (meaning that a C played on the , for example, sounds as an E flat on the piano) or B flat (meaning that a C on the , for instance, sounds as a B flat on the piano).
+They are all transposing instruments, pitched in either E flat (meaning that a C played on the alto, for example, sounds as an E flat on the piano) or B flat (meaning that a C on the tenor, for instance, sounds as a B flat on the piano).

-However, ’s original patents conceived of 14 members of the family, including some pitched in C (concert pitch, like the piano, flute or violin) and some in F.
+However, Adolphe Sax’s original patents conceived of 14 members of the family, including some pitched in C (concert pitch, like the piano, flute or violin) and some in F.

 It was the E flat and B flat saxes that caught on, though: those are the ones that are scored for by composers and arrangers writing for all the major types of ensemble that include saxophones, and it is these that are sold by all of the well known manufacturers.

-In the early days of the and then Chicago, the ’s epicentre was first New Orleans ’s role was not as prominent as it would later become. , when
+In the early days of jazz, when the music’s epicentre was first New Orleans and then Chicago, the saxophone’s role was not as prominent as it would later become.

-Trumpets tended to lead the , typically flanked by and trombone on the frontline, and there are no saxes in sight on Louis Armstrong’s seminal Hot Five and Hot Seven recordings, which are perhaps the greatest achievement in 1920s .
+Trumpets tended to lead the band, typically flanked by clarinet and trombone on the frontline, and there are no saxes in sight on Louis Armstrong’s seminal Hot Five and Hot Seven recordings, which are perhaps the greatest achievement in 1920s jazz.

 There were, however, some exceptions to this.

-The trumpeter Bix Beiderbecke played a lot with Frankie Trumbauer, a fabulous C melody , and Beiderbecke’s bands also sometimes featured the (now rarely-seen) .
+The trumpeter Bix Beiderbecke played a lot with Frankie Trumbauer, a fabulous C melody saxophonist, and Beiderbecke’s bands also sometimes featured the (now rarely-seen) bass saxophone.

-Things changed when Coleman Hawkins turned the into a during the 1920s, as he emerged as a star soloist with Fletcher Henderson’s .
+Things changed when Coleman Hawkins turned the tenor saxophone into a jazz instrument during the 1920s, as he emerged as a star soloist with Fletcher Henderson’s band.

-Johnny Hodges and Ben Webster, two longtime Duke Ellington sidemen, and Lester Young, who first appeared with Count Basie’s , were just some of the great players to come to prominence during the swing and big era of the 1930s.
+Johnny Hodges and Ben Webster, two longtime Duke Ellington sidemen, and Lester Young, who first appeared with Count Basie’s band, were just some of the great saxophone players to come to prominence during the swing and big band era of the 1930s.

-Since then, the has been at the forefront of most movements and innovations within .
+Since then, the saxophone has been at the forefront of most movements and innovations within jazz.

-Charlie Parker’s mercurial playing ushered in the bebop era in the 1940s, spawning waves of imitators.
+Charlie Parker’s mercurial alto playing ushered in the bebop era in the 1940s, spawning waves of imitators.

-Sonny Rollins, Cannonball Adderley and Hank Mobley continued Parker’s legacy as bebop morphed into hard bop and later became blues-soaked soul .
+Sonny Rollins, Cannonball Adderley and Hank Mobley continued Parker’s legacy as bebop morphed into hard bop and later became blues-soaked soul jazz.

-The ’s ability to blow up an ultra-expressive storm was put on display in the late 1950s and ‘60s.
+The saxophone’s ability to blow up an ultra-expressive storm was put on display in the late 1950s and ‘60s.

-John Coltrane’s classic quartet, fronted by the leader on and sometimes , made some of the most spiritually-charged and impassioned ever recorded on albums like A Love Supreme and Impressions.
+John Coltrane’s classic quartet, fronted by the leader on tenor saxophone and sometimes soprano, made some of the most spiritually-charged and impassioned music ever recorded on albums like A Love Supreme and Impressions.

-Around the same time, Ornette Coleman’s free , influencing fellow avant garde pioneers like Eric Dolphy, Archie Shepp, Pharoah Sanders and Albert Ayler. was abandoning previously strict rules surrounding harmony and form in birthing
+Around the same time, Ornette Coleman’s alto was abandoning previously strict rules surrounding harmony and form in birthing free jazz, influencing fellow avant garde pioneers like Eric Dolphy, Archie Shepp, Pharoah Sanders and Albert Ayler.

-player Wayne Shorter, previously a member of Art Blakey’s acoustic hard bop groups, was one of Davis’ key collaborators, and would soon go on to form the pioneering fusion group Weather Report. and
+Tenor and soprano saxophone player Wayne Shorter, previously a member of Art Blakey’s acoustic hard bop groups, was one of Davis’ key collaborators, and would soon go on to form the pioneering fusion group Weather Report.

 Michael Brecker, another forward-thinking player with straight ahead credibility, fronted the funky fusion group the Brecker Brothers along with his brother, the trumpeter Randy Brecker.